 - Choice Plus plan is $5.45 with a discount and $14.99 per month.

 - The pro plan is $13.95 with a discount and $23.99 per month.

 Customers have to choose based on their needs, so we can separate it into two broad categories.
 They can choose the one which suits the best as per their requirement as below:

 - Wants to host just a website, they can go for Bluehost.
-It provides better and flexible package better performance and speed with a lot of free offers.
+It provides a better and more flexible package better performance and speed with a lot of free offers.

-- Wants to host not just a website but along with that they need other features like data analysis, machine learning and many more can go for AWS.
+- Wants to host not just a website but along with that they need other features like data analysis, machine learning, and many more that can go for AWS.